kevhwa/encrypted-email-system/README.md

 ### Run `getcert`

+In order to use either `sendmsg` or `recvmsg`, you'll first need a certificate.
 With the server already started, in a separate shell, run:
 ```
 $ cd tree/client-dir
 $ ./bin/getcert -u username -p password